mmuratarat/mmuratarat.github.io/_posts/2019-03-09-batch-normalization.md

 ### Inference
 During testing time, the implementation of batch normalization is quite different.

 While it is acceptable to compute the mean and variance on a mini-batch when we are training the network, the same does not hold on test time.
 When the batch is large enough, its mean and variance will be close to the population’s.
-The non-deterministic mean and variance has regularizing effects.On test time, we want the model to be deterministic.
+The non-deterministic mean and variance has regularizing effects.
+On test time, we want the model to be deterministic.

 At test time, there is no mini-batch to compute the empirical mean and standard deviation, so instead you simply use the whole training set's mean and standard deviation, meaning that population instead of the mini-batch statistics.